-Video: Large crowds in Daytona Beach shut down roads, bridges
+Video: Massive crowds gather in Daytona Beach; residents fear for their safety

 Large gatherings in the midst of the coronavirus pandemic have become a common sight for authorities in Volusia County.

-A number of block parties have been broken up, one resulting in a man hospitalized with a non-life-threatening injury after being shot,
+A number of block parties have been broken up, one resulting in a man hospitalized with a non-life-threatening injury after being shot.

 MORE: 1 man hospitalized, 2 arrested after shooting at large block parties in DeLand